dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

 ```

 ### onCustomEditor
-Declared that the custom editor type of the plug-in can be activated.
-When the user opens the file and a type is successfully matched, the plug-in will be automatically activated.
+Declared that the custom editor type of the extension can be activated.
+When the user opens the file and a type is successfully matched, the extension will be automatically activated.
 Custom editor extension reference [here] (/ExtensionDocs\ContributionPoints\README.md#customEditors)

 ``` json
 "activationEvents": [